When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Support Core:

-This model comes in the six standard sizes along with split king.
+The Nolah Original comes in the six standard sizes, along with a split king option for couples with adjustable beds.

 Trial, Warranty, and Shipping Policies